-If a board member would like to be reimbursed for their travel, then they will need to sign a Letter of Agreement and fill out a Statewide Payee Registration 2-page form.
+If a board member would like to be reimbursed for their travel, then they will need to sign a Letter of Agreement and fill out OFM Statewide payee registration forms found on OFM's Statewide Vendor/Payee Services webpage.
 For travel reimbursement, Board Members must fill out an A-20: Travel Expense Voucher (TEV) form11.